samvera-labs/nurax-pre2023/DOCKER.md

 Visit http://localhost:3000/users/sign_up?locale=en to register an account.

+### Making edits to application code

+_Docker has mounted the Nurax code directory inside the container at `/data`, edits made directly to these files are reflected within the running container.
+As is the case with some application code, an application restart might be necessary for the system to reflect those changes._

-Add the registered email address to the `admin` users in `config/role_map.yml` and restart the server.
+Make yourself an admin user by adding the registered email address to the `admin` users in `config/role_map.yml`, then restart the server.

     docker-compose down
     ... wait for the services to stop ...